pcraster/pcraster/documentation/pcraster_aguila/Enhancements.rst

 Design
 ------
-From the requirements folows that the folowing graphical elements are part of the dialog:
+From the requirements follows that the following graphical elements are part of the dialog:

 - The location being browsed.
 - A means to change the browse location, eg: